neil-rubens/docker-elasticsearch-rethinkdb/README.md

 ## Linking Containers

-You need to link `elasticsearch` and `rethinkdb` docker containers so that they exchange data.
+You need to [link](https://docs.docker.com/userguide/dockerlinks/) `elasticsearch` and `rethinkdb` docker containers so that they can exchange data.
 > this assumes that you already have a `rethinkdb` docker container; if not here are the [instructions](https://github.com/dockerfile/rethinkdb)
 > here it is also assumed that your rethinkdb container is `--name`d `rethinkdb`; if it is not use container id instead

+To link, `rethinkdb` container should already be running; and the you run the `elasticsearch` image as:

+`docker run -d -p 9200:9200 -p 9300:9300 --name elasticsearch --link rethinkdb:elasticsearch-rethinkdb-link activeintel/elasticsearch`

+> linking actually happens in this part `--link rethinkdb:elasticsearch-rethinkdb-link`
+>> if your rethikdb container is not named you will need to specify its container id: `--link <CID>:elasticsearch-rethinkdb-link`

+For more information on linking see: https://docs.docker.com/userguide/dockerlinks/

 ## Setting up RethinkDB Link